 Distinguishing the role of underlying values from closely related concepts can aid one's understanding of the necessity of these values for an enforceable yet aspirational BACB Code.
-A goal, which may be easily confused with a guiding value, is a specific outcome that a behavior analyst works toward until it has been achieved (e.g., passing the BCBA exam).
+A goal, which may be easily confused with a guiding value, is a specific outcome that a behavior analyst works toward until they fulfill it (e.g., passing the BCBA exam).
 Principles or values, by contrast, suggest qualities of a behavior analyst's action and the general effects or consequences that should guide those actions (e.g., behaving in ways that have a respectful effect on clients).
-A personal belief has some similarities with foundational principles of the
+A personal belief has some similarities with foundational principles of the Code in that beliefs often point to qualities of action and desired effects on oneself or others (e.g., adhering to rules or practices that are shared by one's faithbased community).
+Personal beliefs, however, influence behavior through different histories and prevailing contingencies compared to foundational principles of the BACB Code.
+For example, a behavior analyst may believe they have a moral responsibility to show compassion by giving some of their income to charity.
+However, professional behavior analysts are unlikely to encounter instances in which donating money to a particular client or supervisee will help to fulfill their responsibilities or to resolve an ethical dilemma.
+Instead, the behavior analyst could create new ethical problems if donations create the impression of favoritism or bribery.
+In summary, personal beliefs about right and wrong are not sufficient for a professional behavior analyst to demonstrate ethical conduct or contribute to more ethical environments.
+This final section introduces each of the underlying principles and how individual behavior analysts may begin to examine and build their readiness to act on those principles as a foundation of sustained and proactive ethical decision making.